 Grandmother (Daddy’s mother) quilted extensively, leaving all of us with several lovely heirlooms.
-I regret that I never really learned to quilt.
-Aunt Mercedes is the only one carrying on that tradition as far as I know (I think she can do almost anything that involves sewing or painting).
+I regret that I never learned to quilt.
+Aunt Mercedes was the only one carrying on that tradition as far as I know (I think she could do almost anything that involves sewing or painting).
 Mama Sadie (Momma’s mother) crocheted, and I did try to learn how to do that.
 I never got past doing those simple little chains that don’t require a hook.
-After attempting to learn to knit years ago when I worked at Roderick’s Arts & Crafts (after-school job while I was in high school), I don’t think I’m fated to do anything with yarn but get it into tangles that amuse the cats.
+After attempting to learn to knit years ago when I worked at Roderick’s Arts & Crafts (after-school job while I was in high school), I didn’t think I was fated to do anything with yarn but get it into tangles that amuse the cats.
 However, I finally learned to knit!
 I’m TechnoMom at Ravelry.
 I’ve also done candle wicking, needlepoint, and several other kinds of handwork but never liked anything else as much as counted thread work and knitting.
 Lately I’ve added blackwork to my list of techniques thanks to Peppermint Purple’s 2020 Stitch-A-Long, A Year of Blackwork

 Katie started “helping” me with me stitching when she was tiny.
 I’d let her pull the thread through the fabric after I placed the needle, and she was soon wanting to do her own projects.
-She didn’t originally like using patterns, but preferred to work her own designs without even charting them first.
+She didn’t originally like using patterns but preferred to work her own designs without even charting them first.
 She did finally start using patterns from time to time.
 She didn’t develop the same love of needlecrafts that I have, but I hope that she’ll return to it someday.
 She actually learned to knit long before I did, thanks to our friends Waya and Jaime!

 - Finished Projects

 You probably didn’t expect to find recommendations for mystery books on a page about needlework, did you?
 I just had to mention two authors, though—especially since I learned about their works in RCTN.